Before You Go: Getting Prepared for the Ride of Your Life

 The most crucial requirement for an extended motorcycle trip is having a reliable set of wheels.
 So, should you buy or rent your motorbike?

-Unless you live in Vietnam, buying a motorcycle for one road trip can seem farfetched.
-After all, when your journey's over, you won't need it anymore, and it's not worth taking back to your home country.
-Following this logic, it seems more sensible to rent a bike instead of buying one.
-But is it really better to rent your motorbike?
+Unless you reside in Vietnam, purchasing a motorcycle for a single road trip can seem impractical.
+After your journey, you will likely not need the bike anymore, and bringing it back to your home country may not be feasible.
+Given this perspective, renting a bike instead of buying one often makes more sense.
+But is renting truly the better option?

-Choosing to rent may have some other benefits.
-Some rental companies offer roadside assistance, so they'll send help if you break down within a designated distance from their shop.
-Most rental shops also offer valuable advice regarding routes and rest stops along the way.
+Renting may also have added advantages.
+Many rental companies offer roadside assistance, meaning they'll provide help if you encounter issues within a certain distance from their location.
+Furthermore, most rental shops can provide valuable advice about routes and rest stops along your journey.

 How to Choose the Right Bike

-1. Choose Manual or Semi-Automatic Vietnam is hilly and mountainous, so you should choose a manual or semi-automatic bike.
-You need a bike that allows you to control your RPM (revolutions per minute) when going up and down a mountain.
-For better performance and safety, go up and down hills and mountains in a low gear revving the engine.
+1. Choose Manual or Semi-Automatic - Vietnam's landscape is hilly and mountainous, so opting for a manual or semi-automatic bike is wise.
+You need a motorcycle that allows you to control your RPM (revolutions per minute) while navigating these terrains.

 Driving Legally in Vietnam